RomlinGroup/Flatpack/README.md

 ### Share your environment online

 > **WARNING:** Sharing your environment online exposes it to the Internet and may result in the exposure of sensitive data.
 You are solely responsible for managing and understanding the security risks.
-We are not responsible for data breaches or unauthorized access from the --share option.
+We are not responsible for data breaches or unauthorised access from the --share option.

 ```bash
 export NGROK_AUTHTOKEN=<your_ngrok_token>